 How to apply

-The application process opens in October and details on how to apply are communicated to you at an introductory session.
-If you miss this session, contact the Director of Visiting and Erasmus Students who can provide you with the relevant resources.
+The application process opens in November and details on how to apply are communicated to you at an introductory session.
+If you miss this session, contact the Programme Manager or Director of Visiting and Erasmus Students who can provide you with the relevant resources.

 There is a two-stage process.
 First you apply to the Economics Department to be selected as one of the students to study abroad.
 If you are selected, you then have to apply directly to the institution abroad that you hope to study at.
-You will receive support in making this application from the Department and the Study Abroad office.
-It is rare for a student to be rejected by the foreign university, but it is best for you if you ensure that your application is accurate and submitted on time.
+You will receive support in making this application from the Department and the Student Mobility office.
+It is rare for a student to be rejected by the partner university, but it is best for you if you ensure that your application is accurate and submitted on time.

-For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Teaching & Learning Manager.
+For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Programme Manager, Jo Turrall.

-The International Office oversees all Study Abroad and can help you with general queries regarding the process.
-For questions about Erasmus, contact the Office for Global Engagement on firstname.lastname@example.org or on 024 7657 4429.
+The Student Mobility Office oversees all Study Abroad and can help you with general queries regarding the process.
+For questions about Erasmus, contact the team on firstname.lastname@example.org or on 024 7657 4429.

 Exchanges to Australia